btcpayserver/blog/blog/_posts/btcpay-server-2-4-4.md

 - **Bitcoin Core** is updated from 29.2 to 31.1.
 Bitcoin Core 29.2 is already about one year old, so moving to the current release keeps the deployment on a maintained version with the latest fixes and improvements. ([details](https://github.com/btcpayserver/btcpayserver-docker/pull/1091))
 - **LND** is updated to 0.21.3-beta. ([details](https://github.com/btcpayserver/btcpayserver/pull/7547))
 - **Bitcoin Knots** support has been removed after Knots followed a chain that forked away from Bitcoin's main chain.
 The standard deployment now uses Bitcoin Core. ([details](https://github.com/btcpayserver/btcpayserver-docker/pull/1085))

+### Restricted host management

+BTCPay Server needs limited access to its Docker host for actions such as updates, restarts and domain changes.
+Previously, the application container received broader SSH access than it needed.
+If the application were compromised, that access could increase the damage an attacker could cause.

+The Docker deployment now uses a restricted `btcpay-host` interface.
+A dedicated key can only call a small set of approved administration commands, keeping these features available while reducing the access granted to the application container. ([details](https://github.com/btcpayserver/btcpayserver-docker/pull/1081))

 ### Ongoing attempts to target BTCPay Server's LND integration